HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 The intermediate identity assurance levels (IAL1.2-1.8) described below have NOT been endorsed by NIST in any capacity, though feedback has been invited.

 To verify an individual’s identity at one of the levels below, the following information about the individual **SHALL** be collected:

-- Full legal name (the name that the person was officially known by at the time of issuance of the supporting evidence; not permitted are pseudonyms, aliases, an initial for surname, or initials for all given names)
+- Full Legal Name (the name that the person was officially known by at the time of issuance of the supporting evidence; not permitted are pseudonyms, aliases, an initial for surname, or initials for all given names)
-- home address
+- Home Address
-- date of birth
+- Date of Birth
-- email address
+- Email Address
-- mobile number (preferred; if a mobile number is not available, collect an alternative number for the individual)
+- Mobile Number (preferred; if a mobile number is not available, collect an alternative number for the individual)
 NOTE: Consider that there are free mobile number services available, since having one facilitates matching and credential management.
 Unless explicitly required in certain levels, control of the email address and mobile number **SHOULD** be verified at every level of assurance.
+{:.bg-info}

-The Identity Provider then validates this information using appropriate evidence from the list below, verifying any required evidence submitted, corresponding to the desired level of identity assurance:
+The Identity Provider then validates this information using appropriate evidence from the list below, verifying any required evidence submitted, corresponding to the desired level of identity assurance and completing other required steps as follows:

 - **IAL1** requirements:
   - Declaration of identity assertion by the individual indicates that submitted information represents their own identity